SerigneCisse/cheorm.github.io/_posts/2018-02-24-Auto-Credit-Card-Fraud.md

 <img src="https://cheorm.github.io/accompanying_blog_notes/Auto-Credit-Card-Fraud/output_18_1.png" width="100%" height="100%" />

-Clealy some form of distinction between fraud and non-fraud data exits.
+Clearly some form of distinction between fraud and non-fraud data exits.
 However, since the fraud data is a subset of the non-frauds (i.e. fraudulent clusters within the area of the non-fraud clusters), it will not be unexpected to find the precision of identifying fraud data to be exceptionally poor when maximising recall.

 ```python